danderson00/release-em/README.md

 ```

 Multiple directories can be specified. '*' can be used as a wildcard in
 directory names.
-Directories should be immediate children of the workspace
+Directories must be immediate children of the workspace root.

-root.
+Use of the `--validate` option is highly recommended!
+It will prevent partially
+completed releases due to minor errors such as unstaged changes in a package.

 Use the `--verbose` option to see what local dependencies are affected in each
 package.